Updated 5/22/2020, 10:15 AM PDT

 - We have amended our booking policy in order to offer you flexible conditions allowing you to postpone your trip free of charge to provide you with peace of mind with regards to your travel plans.

-- Suspension of all scheduled departures for the month of March and April 2020 in accordance with the travel restrictions and border closures placed by the governments in the country of our destinations, with planned departures resuming May 2020.
+- Suspension of all scheduled departures in accordance with the travel restrictions and border closures placed by the governments in the country of our destinations, with planned departures resuming July 2020.

 - We took early, swift and decisive action to maintain strict anti-viral hygiene standards on all our vessels and are performing health screenings for all passengers prior to embarkation.
 We have no cases of COVID-19 onboard of any of our vessels.
 Aqua Expeditions has been following, and will continue to follow, the advice released by the World Health Organisation for coronavirus prevention.